flavienbwk/book-devops/eng/README.md

 [^PASSI]: The third-party evaluator must be a PASSI (Information Systems Security Audit Service Providers).

-[^OIV]: OIV: Organization of Vital Importance
+[^OIV]: OIV: [_Operators of Vital Importance_](https://www.ssi.gouv.fr/en/cybersecurity-in-france/ciip-in-france/faq/) in France or [_Critical Infrastructures_](https://www.cisa.gov/topics/critical-infrastructure-security-and-resilience) in the United-States [and Canada](https://www.publicsafety.gc.ca/cnt/rsrcs/pblctns/srtg-crtcl-nfrstrctr/index-en.aspx).
+Operators are defined as "operator[s] whose unavailability could strongly threaten the economical or military potential, the security or the resilience of the Nation".

 [^EclipseChe]: Development environment providing an IDE on a Kubernetes pod. _github.com/eclipse/che_.

 [^BeckKentTDDBook]: Based on the book by Kent BECK. _Test-Driven Development by Example_.
 2002.

-[^TDDStudy]: _Dogša, T., Batič, D. "The effectiveness of test-driven development: an industrial case study".
+[^TDDStudy]: _Dogša, T., Batič, D. "The effectiveness of Test-driven development: an industrial case study".
 Software Qual J 19, 643–661_, [doi:10.1007/s11219-011-9130-2](https://doi.org/10.1007/s11219-011-9130-2).
 2011.

 [^TDDoverTLD]: TDD reduces complexity by 31% and increases code quality by 21%, compared to TLD: KHANAM, Z; AHSAN, MN. _Evaluating the effectiveness of test driven development: Advantages and pitfalls_. _International Journal of Applied Engineering Research_.
 2017.

 [^WhatIsCodeCoverage]: Atlassian. "[_What is code coverage?_](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage)". _atlassian.com_.

-[^TDDBDDATTDComparativeStudy]: MOE, Myint Myint. "_Comparative Study of Test-Driven Development TDD, Behavior-Driven Development BDD and Acceptance Test–Driven Development ATDD_". _International Journal of Trend in Scientific Research and Development_.
+[^TDDBDDATTDComparativeStudy]: MOE, Myint Myint. "_Comparative Study of Test-driven development TDD, Behavior-Driven Development BDD and Acceptance Test–Driven Development ATDD_". _International Journal of Trend in Scientific Research and Development_.
 2019.

 [^Ansible101]: CUNLIFFE, Stuart.
 Illustration of the article "[_Red Hat Ansible: A 101 guide_](https://www.ibm.com/blogs/systems/red-hat-ansible-a-101-guide/)", _ibm.com/blogs_ .
 2020.